melodyhway/Analysis-of-Nonprofit-Donations/README.md

 * Donors like to see how their donation has helped the organization so I recommend creating **impact stories** of how donations were distributed to different programs to encourage community involvement.
 Whether it be through news articles, social media updates on new program initiatives, or media demonstrating the impact of the donations, smaller community campaigns could drive retention and involvement in our organization.

-Stakeholder Questions:
-1. What were the total donations during the July 2024 - June 2025 time period?
-2. What is the monthly total and monthly average of donations?
-Are there months that receive higher donations than others?
-3. What is the seasonality in donations?
-Do certain months perform better than others?
-4. Who are the top 5 largest donors?
-Who are the top 5 individual donors, foundation donors, and corporation donors.
-5. What is the donor retention rate month-to-month?
-6. What is the average donation size by gift constituency?
-7. Where are the funds typically allocated towards?
-What is the percentage distribution?
-8. What percentage of donations came from the top 10 donors?
-9. How diverse are the donations?
-Meaning what portion of donations were made by individuals, corporations, and foundations?
-Is there a need to diversify?
-10. Which campaigns were more effective in getting donations?